 Law lessons take place in the King Henry VIII Law Library which is located in the Sixth Form Centre.
 This is probably the only school Law Library in the country.
 Our holdings include the All England Law Reports, Halsbury’s Laws and Halsbury’s Statutes.
-We also have an extensive range of wider reading material, some of which is also available through the main School Library.
-The Law Library is also equipped with a PC and projector with connections for iPad and other tablet-based work.
+We also have an extensive range of wider reading material, including undergraduate level texts and journals.
+The Law department subscribes to a comprehensive online resource called Elawstudent which provides lectures, case transcripts and links to audio and visual resources.

 What we do:

-We follow the OCR syllabus of A Level Law which covers three principal areas: English Legal System, Sources of Law and Contract Law.
+We follow the OCR syllabus of A Level Law which covers six principal areas: English Legal System, Sources of Law, Contract Law, Criminal Law, Tort Law and the Nature of Law.

 We also offer the co-curricular club: the Law, Politics and Economics Society, which is aimed to allow students to explore areas of those subjects outside the confines of the curriculum.
-We have discussed human rights, run mock general elections, and had a range of visiting speakers, including a serving prisoner.
+We have run mock general elections and trials, discussed issues such as Brexit and had a range of visiting speakers, including circuit judge.

 If you have any questions please contact Mr Lovell by emailing: firstname.lastname@example.org